cgiacomini/vagrant--kubernetes/README.md

 * ***config/hosts*** : this file will be appended to the nodes /etc/hosts file.
   The nodes names and their IP address can be changed in this file.

+* ***root CA certificates*** In case the network is behind a proxy (a company wide man-in-the-middle proxies for internal security) most probaly get the followinf error is rised "x509: certificate signed by unknown authority" while trying to upgrade the OS packages or pulling the kubernetes images from the web.
+That is because the proxy interetps SSL communication and replace the to the endpoint and replace the certificate of the endpoint.
+To solve this we need to update the kubernetes nodes with the company Root CA self signed certificate.
+To do so all certifactes in ***config/RootCA*** directory are automatically update in all kubernetes nodes.

 * Vagrantfile: this file also contains nodes names that need to be changes accordingly to the changes in config/hosts